Kintyre/ksconf/docs/source/random.rst

 How Splunk writes to conf files
 ********************************

-Splunk does some somewhat counter intuitive thing when it writes to local conf files.
+Splunk does some counter intuitive thing when it writes to local conf files.

 For example,

- 1. All conf file updates are automatically minimized.
-(Splunk can get away with this because it *only* updates "local" files.)
+ #.
+All conf file updates are automatically minimized.
+    Splunk never has to write the entire contents because updates *only* happen to "local" files.
- 2. Modified stanzas are removed from the current position in the .conf file and moved to the bottom.
+ #.
+Modified stanzas are sometimes rewritten in place,
+    and other times removed from the current position and moved to the bottom of the .conf file.
- 3. Stanzas are typically re-written sorted in attribute order.
-(Or is it the same as #2? updated attributes are written to the bottom.  *Note to editor: check on this*)
+    This behavior appears to vary based on what REST endpoint is used to initiate the update.
+ #.
+New stanzas are written with attributes sorted lexicographically.
+    When a stanzas is updated in place the modified attributes may be updated in place and new entires are typically added at the bottom of the stanza.
- 4. Sometimes boolean values persist in unexpected ways.
-(Primarily this is because there's more than one way to represent them textually, and that textual representation is different from what's stored in default)
+ #.
+Sometimes boolean values persist in unexpected ways.
+    (Primarily this is because there's more than one way to represent them textually, and that textual representation is different than what's stored in default.)
+    Often literal values are passed through a conf REST POST so they make it to disk, but when read are translated into booleans.

+..
+A test for further note:  If you have field named ``false`` something like ``EVAL-false_field = false`` wouldn't look at the field named "false" but instead always return 0.

 Essentially, splunk will always "minimize" the conf file at each any every update.
 This is because Splunk internally keeps track of the final representation of the entire stanza (in memory), and only